CSCfi/csc-user-guide/docs/apps/matlab.md

 See available [partitions on Puhti](/computing/running/batch-job-partitions/).
 To clear a value of a property, assign an empty value ('', [], or false), or execute `configCluster` to clear all values.

 The first time you submit a job to Puhti, the system will prompt whether to use your CSC password or a ssh-key pair for authentication on the computing server.
 By answering 'No', the CSC's username and password will be asked.
 If you choose to use a ssh-key pair instead, the location of the key file will be asked next.
 The key will be stored by MPS, so that it will not be asked at a later time.

 Use the `batch` command to submit a batch jobs to Puhti.
 The command will return a job object which is used to access the output of the submitted job.
 See an example on below and [MATLAB documentation](http://se.mathworks.com/help/distcomp/batch.html) for more help about `batch`.
 You can, for example, submit a simple job to test the functionality of the MPS.

-Working directory with a 'CurrentFolder' attribute

 ```matlab
 j = batch(c, @pwd, 1, {}, 'CurrentFolder', '.', 'AutoAddClientPath', false)
 ```

+We can set the working directory using the 'CurrentFolder' attribute.
 When the job has completed, we can fetch the results.

 ```matlab